 Tourism RESET is a place for professional collaboration and exchange between scholars who are doing work in the areas of race, ethnicity, and social equity in tourism.

 Establishing this network of like minded scholars will facilitate the holding of conferences, joint projects and publications, and the connection of research professionals with community and industry groups.
 RESET is a multi-university and interdisciplinary effort conducted jointly by the Department of Geography and the Department of Retail, Hospitality, and Tourism Management at the University of Tennessee, the Department of Political Science, International Development, and International Affairs at the University of Southern Mississippi, the Hospitality and Tourism Management program at Appalachian State, the Hospitality & Tourism Management program at San Diego State University, Department of Recreation, Parks, and Tourism Management at North Carolina State University, and the Department of Recreation and Leisure Studies at East Carolina University.

 I am a cultural and historical geographer interested in race relations, public memory, popular culture, and heritage tourism in the U.S. South.
 Much of my work focuses on the rights of African Americans to claim the power to commemorate the past and shape cultural landscapes as part of a broader goal of social and spatial justice.

 Stefanie Benjamin PhD

-Stefanie is an Assistant Professor in the Retail, Hospitality, and Tourism Management department in the College of Education and Health and Human Performance at the University of Tennessee.
-Her research interests include social justice issues in tourism around race, gender, and people with disabilities in addition to film-induced tourism.
-She is a certified qualitative researcher exploring visual methodologies and social media analysis.
+Stefanie Benjamin, PhD, CHE is an Assistant Professor in the Retail, Hospitality, and Tourism Management department at the University of Tennessee.
+Her research interests include social equity in tourism around the intersectionality of race, gender, sexual orientation, and people with disabilities.
+She also researches film-induced tourism, implements improvisational theater games as innovative pedagogy, and is a certified qualitative researcher exploring ethnography, visual methodology, and social media analysis.

 Carol Kline PhD